 There are two common formulas associated with overhead costs.
 These include:

-The overhead rate tells you the amount of overhead incurred for every dollar of direct cost incurred.
+Overhead rate tells you the amount of overhead you incur for every dollar of your direct costs.
 To calculate it, use the following formula:

 Overhead Rate = Overhead Costs / Direct Costs

-If the result is 20%, you spend $0.20 on overhead for every dollar you spend on direct costs for that project.
+If the result is 20%, that means you're spending $0.20 on overhead for every dollar you spent on direct costs for that project.

 Overhead Percentage = Income / Overhead Costs

-The result of this equation tells you what percentage of your income you spend on all overhead costs.
-For example, if the result is 0.6, or 60%, it means you spend 60% of your business income on overhead costs.
+The result of this equation tells you what percentage of your income you spend on your total overhead costs.
+For example, if the result is 0.6, or 60%, that means you're spending 60% of your business income on overhead costs.

 Interpreting your results

 - Overhead rate.
 Generally, you should strive to allocate as many costs as possible to specific projects or products, making them direct costs.
-Only costs that cannot be allocated in that way should be considered overhead.
-As such, the lower this rate, the better your doing at capturing direct costs and allocating them appropriately.
+Only costs that can’t be allocated in that way should be considered overhead.
+As such, the lower this rate, the better you’re doing at capturing direct costs and allocating them appropriately.

 How to reduce overhead costs

-Businesses that cost too much to run eventually become insolvent.
-If your costs are high, consider the following options for reducing operational costs.
+Operating a business that isn’t cost-effective increases your chances of becoming insolvent.
+If your costs are high, consider the following options for reducing operational costs: